Soffits and Fascias Replacement Cost

 Replacement with brand new Upvc fascia and soffits is the better and more popular option, but obviously you could save money by having the existing boards capped over with a thinner Upvc board.
 This is much quicker and cheaper as the original boards do not need to be removed.
 It is debatable which method is best and this will ultimately depend on your property and your budget.
 If you are unsure get quotes from several roofing companies and ask for their advice.

-First of all you have to ensure the contractor is reputable, check contact details including address and landline telephone number are included.
-Also check for VAT number and any trade affiliations such as Confederation of Roofing Contractors or National Federation of Roofing Contractors Limited.
-Also always check you are comparing "like for like" i.e. do all quotes include cost of scaffold if applicable, and is the removal of all waste included?
+First of all, you have to ensure the contractor is reputable, check contact details including address and landline telephone number.
+Also, check for VAT number and any trade affiliations such as Confederation of Roofing Contractors or National Federation of Roofing Contractors Limited.
+Also always check you are comparing "like for like" (i.e. do all quotes include the cost of scaffolding if applicable), and is the removal of all waste included?